kasugasorata98/naluri/README.md

 ## Installation

 The project requires [Node.js](https://nodejs.org/) to run.
-Install the dependencies and start the server [BACKEND]
+Install the dependencies and start the server.

+[BACKEND]

 ```sh